sampada-kadam-kr/Android-Interview-Test/README.md

 XKCD Comic API- https://xkcd.com/json.html

-Current comic can be obtained from- https://xkcd.com/info.0.json Example comic will look like below.
+Current comic can be obtained from- https://xkcd.com/info.0.json

-For the first task, we will make a network call to get current comic and display the title, alt, and image (load with glide library) in the comic details fragment screen. example comic looks like below.
+For the first task, we will make a network call to get current comic and display the title, alt, and image (load with glide library) in the comic details fragment screen.
 ConstraintLayout plus points!

+Example comic looks like below.
 {
   "month": "3",
   "num": 2437,